DangerousThings/flexsecure-applets/README.md

 # flexsecure-applets

-Collection of JavaCard applets for the FlexSecure, as well as build and testing scripts.
+Collection of JavaCard applets for the DangerousThings FlexSecure and VivoKey Apex, as well as build and testing scripts.

 For documentation, see `docs/` .
 Or read the forums at https://forum.dangerousthings.com/c/support/flexsecure-support/24 .

+Some submodules contain private / proprietary applets and require access permissions.

 ## Download

-Compiled binaries are available from the GitHub releases page: https://github.com/DangerousThings/flexsecure-applets/releases .
+Public compiled binaries are available from the GitHub releases page: https://github.com/DangerousThings/flexsecure-applets/releases .

 ## Development Usage